- 2 cups onion, roughly diced

 - Parmesan, optional

-- Add the onions, carrot, tomatoes, garlic, broth, thyme, and salt to a blender.
-Puree smooth.
+- Add the onions, carrot, garlic, thyme, and salt to a blender or food processor.
+Grind to chop finely.

 - Heat olive oil in a medium pot over medium heat.
-Stir in the pureed mixture, cover, and bring to a boil.
+And the vegetables, stir to coat, and cook for about 6 minutes or until just starting to soften.

 - Remove cover, reduce heat to a simmer, and stir in the bay leaf and lentils.
-Cover slightly, with the lid half on to allow some, but not all steam to escape, for about 25 minutes or until the lentils are soft.
+Cover slightly, so the lid is just partly on and some steam can escape, and simmer until the lentils are soft or about 20-25 minutes

 - Serve topped with Parmesan cheese, if desired.